Gamze1314/SaleSight/README.md

 * Data Insights: Access metrics like Total Cost, Total Revenue, Total Items Sold, and Total Profit in a consolidated view.

-* Detailed Reports: Dive deeper into product-specific sales and profit information.
+* Detailed Analytics: Dive deeper into product-specific sales and profit information.

 * Dynamic Interaction: Add new profit data and monitor updates in real-time.

 ### Backend Installations